Coffee Candy – An Addictive Treat You Never Knew You Needed

 Coffee Candy Type

-Coffee sweets come in three general types: truffles, caramels, and hard sweets.
+Coffee candy comes in three general types: truffles, caramels, and hard candies.

-Hard coffee sweets are great for a regular coffee pick-me-up when you can’t brew a cup of coffee, but it’s also great in recipes.
+Hard coffee candy is great for a regular coffee pick-me-up when you can’t brew a cup of coffee, but it’s also great in recipes.
 Melt high-quality hard coffee candies down to use as a coffee flavour additive in homemade truffles, coffee syrups, or even cookie decorations.

 Chocolate coffee truffles, on the other hand, are indulgent treats for days when you just need to treat yourself or a loved one.